 - approved by the Dean of the Graduate School.

 - Each Graduate Certificate Program (GCP) will identify a program coordinator who will be responsible for administration of the certificate program.
 The coordinator must be a member of the graduate faculty.

 - An application for acceptance into a certificate program is required.
 The application process must be clearly outlined in the proposal and all promotional materials.
 At a minimum, the application should require the necessary information for tracking (name, student ID number, etc.), and proof of completion of a bachelor's degree (final transcript).
 The application will be handled at the department/program level.

 - Application fees set by and returned to the department will require approval by NC State University, the Board of Trustees and the Board of Governors.
 Fees collected will be classified as receipt income and subject to the same rules as state appropriated funds.

-- The proposing department/program establishes admission requirements, which must be clearly outlined in the proposal and all application materials.
+- Minimum admission requirements are established by the Graduate School, the same as for any other graduate program.
+The proposing department/program may establish stricter requirements, which must be clearly outlined in the proposal and all application materials.

 - Unless otherwise requested, the standard University tuition rate will apply for course work in certificate programs.
 Tuition other than the standard rate will require approval by NC State University, the Board of Trustees and the Board of Governors, and will be classified as receipt income and subject to the same rules as state appropriated funds.